 - Prof. J. Bonnici, International Conference, Vatican City, 12-14 May, 2016.

+The mission of VSF International is to provide an opportunity for the more fortunate in society to help those who are disadvantaged, to contribute, both financially and by volunteering time.
 The ultimate aim is to raise the capacity of those threatened to enable them to earn a dignified living.
 This can be summarised by the well-known Chinese proverb; “Give a Man a Fish, and You Feed Him for a Day.
 Teach a Man To Fish, and You Feed Him for a Lifetime."

 Donate, Participate and Advocate.